CumulusNetworks/docs/content/cumulus-linux-43/Whats-New/_index.md

 - For a list of open and fixed issues in Cumulus Linux 4.3, see the {{<link title="Cumulus Linux 4.3 Release Notes" text="Cumulus Linux 4.3 Release Notes">}}.
 - To upgrade to Cumulus Linux 4.3, follow the steps in {{<link url="Upgrading-Cumulus-Linux">}}.
 <!-- vale off -->
+## What's New in Cumulus Linux 4.3.4

+Cumulus Linux 4.3.4 provides security updates and bug fixes.

+{{%notice note%}}
+Cumulus Linux 4.3.4 is supported on Broadcom switches only.
+You cannot upgrade to Cumulus Linux 4.3.4 on a Mellanox switch.
+- NVIDIA does not provide a Cumulus Linux 4.3.4 image for Mellanox switches.
+- To upgrade a Broadcom switch to Cumulus Linux 4.3.4 with `apt upgrade`, see {{<link url="Upgrading-Cumulus-Linux/#package-upgrade" text=" Upgrade to Cumulus Linux 4.3.1 and later">}}.
+{{%/notice%}}

 ## What's New in Cumulus Linux 4.3.3